Boosting your financial fitness

 “Clear your mind of can’t.” – Samuel Johnson

-With 2015 just around the corner, it seems only natural that our thoughts should turn to creating change and making resolutions to “do better” next year in some way.
+With 2015 just around the corner, it seems only natural that our thoughts should turn to create change and making resolutions to “do better” next year in some way.
 Often those resolutions are connected to health and fitness and this might explain why gyms and fitness studios always tend to be so busy in the early part of the year.
 The dictionary definition of fit is, “to be healthy: sound physically and mentally” and, while we tend to use the word fitness in relation to physical well-being, I think that many of the areas we focus on when trying to improve our physical fitness can also be applied to improving our financial health:

 Related article: Ways to improve your financial health